metacpan/metacpan-cpan-extracted/distros/A/Archive-Libarchive/maint/README.md

 # Reference libarchive docker image

-Because `libarchive` contains a large number of functions (400+ as of this writing), and because maining individual function bindings is tedious and error-prone development for `Archive-Libarchive` uses code generation to generate bindings and documentation for most methods.
+Because `libarchive` contains a large number of functions (400+ as of this writing), and because maintaining individual function bindings is tedious and error-prone;
+development for `Archive-Libarchive` uses code generation to generate bindings and documentation for most methods.
 Only the methods that require Perl wrappers, or need type subtle type conversions are implemented manually.
 Files that are generated automatically should have a comment indicating that they should not be updated directly.

-To keep things consistent and reliable, we maintain a reference build of the oldest supported version of `libarchive` and the most recent supported version in a docker image.
+To keep things consistent and reliable, we maintain a reference build of the oldest and most recently supported versions of `libarchive` in a docker image.
 This means that we can keep track of which functions are "optional", that is are available in at least some versions that we support, but not the oldest version.
 We use `Const::Introspect::C` and `Clang::CastXML` to extract constants and function signatures (respectively) from `libarchive`.
 You do not need to install those modules locally, because they are installed in the docker image.
 The introspection also loads the `Archive-Libarchive` to keep track of which function bindings are implemented manaully, to ensure that automatic bindings are not created for manually maintained bindings.
-CI also runs the test suite against the oldest and newest versions of `libarchive`, so the reference docker container should have all the prerequisites for `Archive-Libarchive`.
+CI also runs the test suite against the oldest and newest versions of `libarchive`, so the reference docker container should have all the prerequisites (optional and required) for `Archive-Libarchive`.

-If you are just modifying manually maintained bindings or adding tests then you should not need to use the reference docker image.
+If you are just modifying manually maintained bindings or adding tests then you should not need to use the reference docker image (unless you want to test with one of the reference builds; though this is porbably only necessary if CI fails with one of these builds).
 If you are replacing automatically generated bindings, or making changes to the introspection code itself you will have to use the reference docker image.

 Here are the steps:

- * If you need to modify the reference docerk image itself (adding prerequisites, or updating to a new version of Debian), run `./maint/ref-build` to build the new image locally.
+ * If you need to modify the reference docker image itself (adding prerequisites, or updating to a new version of Debian), run `./maint/ref-build` to build the new image locally.
 (If you are also the `Archive-Libarchive` maintainer you will want to run `./maint/ref-push` to push the image to dockerhub, once you are sure